 - 1. Go to the User management screen (Administration > User management). - 2.
 Tap New.
 The Add/Edit user screen appears. - 3.
 Fill in the user name, password, and access level. - 4.
-If the instrument works with the HistoCore I-Scan, scan a barcode to enable the name card.
+Scan a barcode to enable the name card.
 The created user can log on by scanning the barcode on the name card.
 If the name card is disabled, the created user logs on by the user name and password. - 5.
 Tap OK.